A. Disclaimer for Academic Policy and Program Changes

-If an individual attends a course section that he or she is not registered or financially confirmed for, no credit or grade will be recorded.
+If an individual attends a course section for which he or she is not registered, no grade will be reported and no credit will be awarded for that course.
 Sitting in a course section without registration is not permitted.

 H. Change in Course Registration